 Nearly 2 Million Cacti Grow In This Unique Arizona National Park

 There’s nothing quite as symbolic of Arizona as the majestic Saguaro.
 These towering desert warriors are unique to our state and stand for power, resilience, and strength.
-Nearly two million of the plants call Saguaro National Park home, creating a mystical landscape unlike anything you’ve ever laid eyes on.
+Nearly two million of these wood-bearing trees call Saguaro National Park home, creating a mystical landscape unlike anything you’ve ever laid eyes on.
+Check it out!

 Have you ever been to Saguaro National Park?
 What is the highest number of arms you counted on one of these unique giants?
-Let us know in the comments below, and be sure the share photos of your best Saguaro finds in our Arizona Nature Lovers Facebook group!
+Let us know in the comments, and be sure to share photos of your best Saguaro finds in our Arizona Nature Lovers Facebook group!

 National Park to Visit in Arizona

 What are some of the best hiking trails in Arizona?